c0d-0x/zcontainer/README.md

 A Toy linux container with Alpine Linux Mini Root File System

 >Notice
->Do not contribute, this project if implemented for learning purposes
+>Do not contribute, this project is implemented for learning purposes